 Our client, a large financial services corporation based in Boston, wanted to create a website for a new service for small and mid-sized employers across the US.
 Their challenge: while they knew what they wanted the offering to be, they weren’t sure how to translate that offering into a website, and then didn’t know if the required integrations with their current systems would be possible by their target launch date.
 (Oh, did we not mention that they wanted the site branding, design, content development and construction to be completed in less than 7 months?)

-pod, plus our user experience (UX) design partner and visual design/branding partner, dove right in.
+pod, plus our user experience (UX) design partner BlackPepper, and our visual design/branding partner Stoltze Design, dove right in.
 Since the timeline was very aggressive, we took a two-staged approach: designing, building and launching the public marketing site first, and then designing, building and launching the private site for enrolled customers.
 As much as possible, we overlapped phases.
 We helped the client to make decisions about their offering, and how the website would present that offering to their prospective customers and enrolled customers.
 Once the “what” and “how” were decided, pod built the site in Drupal.

 The Digital Public Library of America (DPLA) has the institutional backing to make the digital heritage of the United States of America available to all.
 With the Alfred P Sloan Foundation’s support, DPLA needed a trusted partner to make their vision a reality: to aggregate data from hundreds of US private and public institutions, reliably publish data through an API, and usefully present content on their website.

 With proven experience of creating and developing data-intensive websites, pod designed the overall architecture, and provided technical oversight and implementation of the API and ingest engine. pod orchestrated the process of selecting and engaging the website’s frontend designer, and managed a development team to create data-driven mobile-friendly responsive layouts.
 We delivered an expandable solution, from start-to-finish,